rotzbouf/pi-hole-dns-lists/README.md

  - Go to Settings
  - Open Blocklists Tab

-You may remove all default blocklists as tehy are included again in this list.
+You may remove all default blocklists as they are included again in this list.

 https://mirror1.malwaredomains.com/files/justdomains
 http://sysctl.org/cameleon/hosts

 https://zeustracker.abuse.ch/blocklist.php?download=domainblocklist